Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Introduction

 \section{Introduction}

 Observations of the Universe require seeing through our Milky Way galaxy, where extinction and reddening occur due to wavelength-dependent absorption and scattering by dust grains in the interstellar medium (ISM).
-As there is no single sightline in the sky without a detectable dust column, Galactic extinction correction is needed for all extragalactic photometry in the ultraviolet (UV), optical, and near-infrared (IR).
+As there is no single sight line in the sky without a detectable dust column, Galactic extinction correction is needed for all extragalactic photometry in the ultraviolet (UV), optical, and near-infrared (NIR).

 So far, the most widely used Galactic dust reddening map has been the \cite*{1998ApJ...500..525S} map (hereafter SFD).
-It is primarily based on the full-sky 100~$\mu$m intensity map taken by the Infrared Astronomical Satellite \citep[IRAS;][]{1984ApJ...278L...1N}.
-To probe the extinction, which scales with dust column density, a temperature correction was applied using the 100 and 240~$\mu$m maps from the Diffuse Infrared Background Experiment (DIRBE) on the Cosmic Background Explorer \citep[COBE;][]{1992ApJ...397..420B}.
-The SFD map is provided in reddening, or color excess E($B-V$) scale, with a beam of 6'.1 FHWM set by the reprocessed IRAS data.
-To apply a wavelength-dependent extinction correction, one needs to further combine the color excess with an extinction curve \citep[e.g.,][]{1989ApJ...345..245C, 1999PASP..111...63F} or per-band coefficients derived accordingly \citep{2011ApJ...737..103S}.
+It is primarily based on the nearly full-sky 100~$\mu$m intensity map taken by the Infrared Astronomical Satellite \citep[IRAS;][]{1984ApJ...278L...1N}.
+To probe the extinction, which scales with dust column density, a temperature correction was applied using the 100 and 240~$\mu$m maps from the Diffuse Infrared Background Experiment (DIRBE) on the Cosmic Background Explorer \citep{1992ApJ...397..420B}.
+The SFD map is provided in reddening, or color excess E($B-V$) scale, with a beam of $6.1'$ FHWM set by the reprocessed IRAS data.
+There is a small fraction (2\%) of the sky with no IRAS data, where SFD carries the DIRBE resolution at 1$^{\circ}$.
+To apply a wavelength-dependent extinction correction, one needs to further combine the color excess with an extinction curve. \cite{1998ApJ...500..525S} originally suggested using the \cite{1989ApJ...345..245C} law, while \cite{2011ApJ...737..103S} showed that the \cite{1999PASP..111...63F} law is more accurate and provided per-band coefficients derived accordingly.

 The SFD dust map has been routinely used in extragalactic astronomy and cosmology.
 The Sloan Digital Sky Survey \citep[SDSS;][]{2000AJ....120.1579Y} uses SFD for Galactic extinction since the very first, early data release \citep{2002AJ....123..485S}.
-In probing the cosmic expansion, the construction of Hubble diagrams using supernovae Ia as standard candles requires the Ia's to be de-reddened \citep[e.g., Pantheon+;][]{2022ApJ...938..110B}.
-Looking forward, Dark Energy Spectroscopic Instrument \citep[DESI;][]{2016arXiv161100036D}, Prime Focus Spectrograph (PFS) Subaru Strategic Program \citep{2014PASJ...66R...1T}, Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{2019ApJ...873..111I}, and other Stage IV cosmology experiments all plan to use SFD for extinction correction.
+In probing the cosmic expansion, the construction of Hubble diagrams using supernovae Ia as standard candles requires the Ia's to be dereddened \citep[e.g., Pantheon;][]{2018ApJ...859..101S,2022ApJ...938..110B}.
+Looking forward, Dark Energy Spectroscopic Instrument \citep[DESI;][]{2016arXiv161100036D}, Prime Focus Spectrograph Subaru Strategic Program \citep{2014PASJ...66R...1T}, Rubin Observatory Legacy Survey of Space and Time \citep{2019ApJ...873..111I}, and other Stage IV cosmology experiments all plan to use SFD for extinction correction.